dj1411/HabitChart/www/artifacts/test.md

 - new habit change in data should be saved to cloud
 - selected `Target` should reflect in the cloud data.
 Test for each `Target`.
 - try to add a very long habit name
+- All data before today should be disabled

 # Edit habit
 - click randomly and check if selection and de-selection of habit works.